sjsu-library/unionist/_items/unionist--text-0391.md

 subject: Canterbury Female Academy; Vigilante Violence; Abolition
 type: Text
 category: Unionist content
-article.type:
+articleType:
 volume: '1'
 issue: '45'
-transcription: We learn by the last Unionist, printed in Brooklyn, Ct., that its junior editor,<br>Mr. William H. Burleigh, who has for several weeks past been engaged as an<br>instructor in Miss Crandall’s school, was on Tuesday evening last saluted by a<br>volley of addled eggs by some of the polite Canterburians.<br>
+transcription: We learn by the last Unionist, printed in Brooklyn, Ct., that its junior editor, <br>Mr. William H. Burleigh, who has for several weeks past been engaged as an <br>instructor in Miss Crandall’s school, was on Tuesday evening last saluted by a <br>volley of addled eggs by some of the polite Canterburians. <br>
 scholarlyNotes:
 commentary: This brief notice forms a teaser to the longer letter written by William
   H. Burleigh, that was included in the June 21st 1834 issue of the Liberator.
 It